-In the channel settings of some sensors I have the option to choose a value mode.
+In the channel settings of some sensors I have the option to select a value mode.
 What are the differences between these three modes?

 Value Mode in Channel Settings

 - Average: Shows average values in historic graphs and tables.
-The average is calculated over all measurements in a specific table/graph time span.
+The average is calculated over all measurements in a specific table or graph time span.

 - Minimum: Shows minimum values in historic graphs and tables.
-The minimum is the lowest monitored value in a specific table/graph time span.
+The minimum is the lowest monitored value in a specific table or graph time span.

 - Maximum: Shows maximum values in historic graphs and tables.
-The maximum is the highest monitored value in a specific table/graph time span.
+The maximum is the highest monitored value in a specific table or graph time span.

-Single table and graph time spans depend on the chosen historic data interval.
+Single table and graph time spans depend on the selected historic data interval.
 The default historic tables and graphs are:

 - Live Data: Shows values of each scanning interval as defined in the sensor settings.

-- 2 Days: Values are shown in 5 minute intervals.
+- 2 Days: Shows values in 5-minute intervals.

 The following table illustrates which value will be displayed in the graph at each calculation point or in the first line of a sensor's historic data table for each option: